 What is a CT Scan?

-A CT (computerized tomography) scan, also previously known as a CAT scan, is a painless, fast, noninvasive imaging test.
+A CT scan is a painless, fast, noninvasive imaging test.
 It combines a series of x-ray images taken from different angles around your body.
+This computerized tomography scan was also previously known as a CAT scan.

 CT scans create cross-sectional images of internal organs, bones, soft tissue, and blood vessels that provide greater detail than traditional x-rays.